Nutritional Strategies for Improving Quality of Life with Parkinson's Disease

 Speaker Disclosures:

 Financial: Esther Ellis maintains a private practice and has employment relationships with Duke University Health System and the Academy of Nutrition and Dietetics.
-She receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Esther Ellis has no relevant non-financial relationships.